THE ART OF SCIENCE

 In the Saurin lab we are guided by one overarching principle – to understand complex biological phenomena we must search for their simplest governing rules.
 The origins of complexity.
 This may seem like a rather obvious point, considering this concept has guided scientists for thousands of years.
 However, science has changed dramatically in just the last few decades, and it is my belief that the technological innovation that has driven progress also comes at a cost.

 Below are 2-minute video clips that explain our main research questions in simple terms.
 We focus on a major mechanism of cell regulation: protein phosphorylation.
 This process has been exhaustively studied for decades and, as a result, over half a million phosphorylation sites have been mapped, across different species and different disease states.
 Many of these sites have been functionally characterised and together this data has helped reveal how our bodies work and why they fail in diseases such as cancer.
 However, in spite of this extensive knowledge, we still lack a fundamental understanding of some very simple rules that govern all phosphorylation events (see video clips 1 and 2).
 In fact, I would go as far as to suggest that until we understand this we will not truly appreciate how cells use binary logic to process complex biological information (this idea is explained fully in video clip 3).
-Have these concepts simply been forgotten, or perhaps missed or neglected in a rush to delve into the details and characterise this process fully?
+Have these concepts simply been overlooked, or perhaps neglected in a rush to delve into the details and characterise this process fully?
 Whatever the reasons, I believe it is critical to readdress these issues if we are to uncover the true origins of complexity...

 In 2 the science: Below are three 2-minute video clips that explain our research questions in simple terms.